mtozzo/achievers-api-tutorial/tutorial/step3.md

 # React Powered Achievers API App tutorial

-Now that you have added packages and a `.env` file, you can start building the login form.
+Now that you have added packages and an `.env` file, you can start building the login form.

 Create two news files in the `src` directory and name them `Login.js` and `Login.css`.
-Since the React starter project uses [Webpack](https://webpack.js.org/), you can utilize the functionality to express that a JavaScript file depends on a CSS file.
-To create the relationship between the two files, you have to `import` the CSS file in your JavaScript file.
+Since the React starter project uses [Webpack](https://webpack.js.org/), you can express that a JavaScript file depends on a CSS file.
+To create a relationship between the two files, you have to `import` the CSS file in your JavaScript file.
 Add the following to the two files:

 ###### src/Login.js
 ```
 import React, { Component } from 'react';
-import { Header, Button, Segment } from 'semantic-ui-react'
+import { Header, Button, Segment } from 'semantic-ui-react';
 import './Login.css';

 class Login extends Component {